Two Victorian government schools share their experience teaching the Holocaust and its significance

 These case studies are among a comprehensive suite of resources available to teachers to help strengthen Holocaust education.

-As part of a 2020 Victorian Government commitment to strengthen Holocaust education, all government secondary school students in years 9 and 10 must learn about the Holocaust as part of the school’s History program.
+As part of a 2020 Victorian Government commitment to strengthening Holocaust education, all government secondary school students in years 9 and 10 must learn about the Holocaust as part of the school’s History program.

 The Holocaust may also be taught in primary schools to explore broader human themes in the curriculum.